email alerts

 As Dan Carter reminds us under Comments (below), the FQI computation in many cases may not be as helpful as other, related quality indicators.
 He recommends assessments based on "mean conservatism" or "mean conservatism weighted by relative abundance" as discussed in some of the references, below.

 Plants of higher conservatism rankings are rapidly being lost or are already gone in most areas, as habitats degrade.
-High-quality natural areas typically have large numbers of diverse conservative plants.
+High-quality natural areas typically have large numbers of diverse quality plants.
 Two goals of biodiversity conservation are 1) to maintain the health, quality, and species populations in original high-quality natural areas and 2) to restore such populations to larger areas so that evolution and other ecological processes can proceed without biodiversity loss.

 The concept of conservatism can also be applied to animals, soil biota, etc. But the concept is most developed for plants.